 Built at the suggestion of a former patient, the Peace Room is a soundproof place where kids can find privacy.
 The Peace Room provides a refreshing break for Hospital stress with its large wall screen patients may choose from a variety of outdoor scenes and soothing sounds.
 Visits are limited to 10 minutes.
 Check with your child's nurse about visiting the Peace Room.

 The Security Services Department works to provide a safe environment for our patients, families, visitors and staff.
-Security Officers, identified by blue blazers and white shirts, are available for general assistance and escorts.
+Security Officers, identified by black shirts, sweaters and jackets with khaki tactical pants, are available for general assistance and escorts.
 All staff members and visitors wear identification badges.
 Please report any security concern to a nurse or directly to Security Services by calling (602) 933-4400.

 To protect the health of our patients, visitors and employees, Phoenix Children's Hospital is a smoke free campus.
 Smoking is only allowed at the Gazebo located on the northeast corner of the Ambulatory Building and at the northeast corner of the Thomas Road parking garage.